omarAbdelhadyok/grokking_algorhitms/grokking_algorithms.md

 2. Laptop, 2000$, 3 lbs.
 3. Guitar, 1500$, 1 lbs.

-What items should you steal so that you steal the maximum money's worth of gold?
+What items should you steal so that you steal the maximum money's worth of goods?

 #### The Simple Solution
 The simplest algorithm is to try every possible set of goods and find the one that